kalletolonen/djangoadmin/README.md

 	./manage.py runserver

-After these you should have a Django server running in localhost.
+After these you should have a Django development server running in localhost.
 You can test this with your browser by navigating to:

 	localhost:8000